mozilla/addons-server/docs/topics/api/abuse.rst

     :<json string|null install_date: The add-on install date.
     :<json string|null operating_system: The client's operating system.
     :<json string|null operating_system_version: The client's operating system version.
     :<json string|null reason: The reason for the report.
-The accepted values are documented in the :ref:`table below <abuse-reason-parameter>`.
+The accepted values are documented in the :ref:`table below <abuse-addon-reason-parameter>`.
     :<json string|null reporter_name: The provided name of the reporter, if not authenticated.
     :<json string|null reporter_email: The provided email of the reporter, if not authenticated.
     :>json object|null reporter: The user who submitted the report, if authenticated.